 Home Ready by Fannie Mae

-As an alternative to the FHA program, Home Ready by Fannie Mae is a conventional 3% down mortgage loan with even more flexible income qualification guidelines.
+As an alternative to the FHA program, Home Ready by Fannie Mae is a conventional 3% down*mortgage loan with even more flexible income qualification guidelines.
 In addition, Home Ready may have reduced mortgage insurance options, including no upfront mortgage insurance fees and may be cancelable per servicer/Fannie Mae guidelines.

 Local Down Payment Assistance

 Depending on where you plan on purchasing your home, state or local down payment assistance programs may be available.
 Many of these programs are in the form of an interest-free, “silent” second mortgage that doesn’t need to be repaid until the house is sold, refinanced, or paid in full.
-One example is the California Housing Finance Agency (CalHFA) MyHome Assistance Program, which offers a deferred-payment junior loan up to 3.5% of the purchase price or appraised value to help with down payment and/or closing costs.
+One example is the California Housing Finance Agency (CalHFA) MyHome Assistance Program, which offers a deferred-payment junior loan up to3.5%of the purchase price or appraised value to help with down payment and/or closing costs.
 This program must be combined with a CalHFA first mortgage loan.

 The only government backed loan program that offers 100% financing for all qualifying borrowers, a USDA loan is a great option for first time buyers looking for a zero down payment option.
 USDA loans do have some very specific eligibility requirements, including the location of the property.
 USDA 100% financing loans are intended for buyers who want to purchase rural property outside of major metro areas.

 The U.S. Department of Veterans Affairs insures VA loans, and helps veterans, active military persons, and surviving spouses obtain their dream homes.
 VA loans are available with up to 100% financing.
 VA loans have no mortgage insurance requirements, and more flexible eligibility guidelines.
-If you are one of the brave men or women who serves or has served our country, a VA loan is the perfect program to help you buy your first home.
+If you are one of the brave men or women who serves or has served our country, a VA loan may be the program to help you buy your first home.